 - What Final Touches Will Perfect The Room?

-Once reserved for traditional, country manor homes, windows shutters are currently experiencing somewhat of a revival.
+Once reserved for traditional, country manor homes, window shutters are currently experiencing somewhat of a revival.
 The trusty window treatment, which origins can be dated all the way back to Tudor England, is gaining popularity, and for very good reasons.
 There are a vast number of benefits for opting for traditional wooden shutters over contemporary floor-length drapes, and interior designers are increasingly turning to them over curtains or blinds.

 Traditional window shutters were considered a luxury in times gone by, and in fact, until the arrival of glass panes in the late 16th century, wooden shutters were the only form of “window” medieval Britons had to enjoy, allowing them to keep warm against the elements.
-However, as time progressed and the Georgians and early Victorians, who had a little more disposable income than other members of society, could afford both glass and shutters, they turned to them as barriers against noise, pollution and those who wanted a peek into their living quarters.
+However, as time progressed and the Georgians and early Victorians, who had a little more disposable income than other members of society, could afford both glass and shutters, they turned to them as barriers against noise, pollution, and those who wanted a peek into their living quarters.

 The lure of timeless luxury and elegance is one of the many draws they still hold for homeowners and designers alike today.
 However, no longer are these handy, classic adornments only featuring in Grade I properties.
-Instead, the range of styles, colors, materials and sizes make them the ideal addition to any window in any home, from countryside cottages to urban apartments.
+Instead, the range of styles, colors, materials, and sizes make them the ideal addition to any window in any home, from countryside cottages to urban apartments.
 Why is the shutter enjoying a boom in popularity, especially with interior designers?

 Will Shutters Increase My Property Value?

-Regardless of whether you plan to move in the near future, or switching homes is a far-off dream, adding elegant window treatments, such as plantation shutters can help increase the value of your property.
+Regardless of whether you plan to move soon, or switching homes is a far-off dream, adding elegant window treatments, such as plantation shutters can help increase the value of your property.
 This is partly due to the “luxury” associations they still hold today, but also due to the durability of the product.
 Realtors, in particular, will use window shutters as a selling feature, and featuring them in any room will add an amount to the price because they are considered a fixture and fittings.
-Not only are they considered a fixture, but the realtor will also be able to tell future home viewers that the window shutters help reduce utility bills, give greater privacy and light control, and increase insulations as the shutters act as a barrier from drafts.
+Not only have they considered a fixture, but the realtor will also be able to tell future home viewers that the window shutters help reduce utility bills, give greater privacy and light control, and increase insulations as the shutters act as a barrier from drafts.

 For interior designers, it means that the initial investment cost of adding shutters will be reaped back when the home is sold.
 By using sustainable material and classic designs, a homeowner can add a shutter in their taste, be that mahogany wood or light-color, and be assured that the next owner will appreciate the efforts and the style.

-Is The Material Sustainable & Ethically Sourced?
+Is Material Sustainable & Ethically Sourced?

-In today’s eco-conscious world, it’s no wonder that interior designs especially are moving away from flat-pack, cheaply manufactured products in favor for those ethically sourced.
+In today’s eco-conscious world, it’s no wonder that interior designs especially are moving away from flat-pack, cheaply manufactured products in favor of those ethically sourced.
 Therefore, wooden plantation shutters are the perfect choice because not only are they lovingly created from wood sourced directly from plantations in incredible locations such as the Solomon Islands, but they are sustainable.

 Are They Cost-Effective?

 Window shutters may not be the cheapest choice on the market when redesigning a room, but the benefits they bring makes them without a doubt the most cost-effective option.
 It’s for these reasons why interior designs will opt for classic plantation shutters over heavy curtains.
 Firstly, there is no doubt that shutters are built to last.
 Made from the finest material, such as white teak sourced from a plantation on the Solomon Islands, this material is lightweight and durable, meaning you don’t have to replace them year after year.
 The initial investment is paid off over the years you have the shutters and the house.
-The shutters a designer and homeowner choose are also made to measure, rather than bought off the rack.
+The shutters a designer and homeowner choose are also made to measure, rather than buying off the rack.
 There are a variety of heights and widths to fit a variety of windows, from large, bay windows in the living room to exquisite skylight shutters.